 Results and Discussion

+Demographic Summary

+There were 1,117 neonates with numeric PT/INR data reported prior to receiving a transfusion, and 790 with aPTTs.
+The median GA was 36 weeks (IQR: 29-38w).
+55% were delivered preterm.
+The median birth weights were 2,532g for neonates with measured PT/INR, and 2,637g for those with aPTT.

 The Distribution of First Coagulation Results Varies Across Gestational Age Groups

-Figure 1 demonstrates the scatterplots of all first-in-life coagulation test results by GA.
-Each assay’s result distribution shows gradual decreases as gestational age increases, with Pearson correlations of -0.28, -0.27, and -0.37 for PT, INR, and aPTT, respectively.
-From 24w to 41w, while the 2.5th and 25th percentiles show little change and the medians show modest decreases, the 97.5th percentiles markedly decrease from 29s to 22s for PT, from 2.5 to 1.8 for INR, and from 105s to 58s for aPTT.
+Only first-in-life results were included for analysis.
+88% of results were collected within the first 48 hours of life, 98% within the first 7 days, and 100% within the first 14 days of life.
+Figure 1 demonstrates the results of each assay by GA.
+Pearson correlations were -0.28, -0.27, and -0.37 for PT, INR, and aPTT, respectively.
+From 24w to 41w, while the lower percentiles show modest decreases, the 97.5th percentiles markedly decrease from 29s to 22s for PT, from 2.5 to 1.8 for INR, and from 105s to 58s for aPTT.

 Inferring the Distributions of Non-Pathological Results

 Figure 2 displays the refineR-estimated pathological and non-pathological distributions for each assay in preterm and term neonates.
-A separate interval was calculated for all neonates to reflect the current practice, but not shown.
+RI estimates were made using only the non-pathological fraction.
 The RI for PT was [9.5 - 24.6s] for preterm, [10 - 22s] for term, and [10 - 23.6s] for all neonates.
 The RI for INR was [0.6 - 1.7] for preterm, and [0.8 - 1.9] for term and all neonates.
 The RI for aPTT was [23.7 - 67.8s] for preterm, [24.5 - 58.6s] for term, and [25.7 - 58.7s] for all neonates.

-Figure 3 overlays the indirect RI estimates with currently reported RIs.
-The lower limits of the estimated intervals show relatively little divergence from the current intervals.
-However, marked divergence is observed in the upper limit for each assay across all age groups.
+Figure 3 compares the indirect RI estimates with currently reported or previously published RIs.
+The lower limits of each interval show minor variation.
+However, marked divergence is observed in the upper limit for each assay across intervals.
 For PT, the estimated upper limit was 25s for preterm, 22s for term, and 24s for all neonates.
 For INR, the estimated upper limits were 2.1, 1.8, and 1.9 for preterm, term, and all neonates.
 For aPTT, the upper limit of the indirect RIs were 68s for preterm, 58s for term, and 62s for all neonates.

 Discrepancies Between Intervals Affect a Substantial Proportion of Results

-Figure 4 compares the proportion of results that would be flagged as abnormal by the current standard compared to the indirectly estimated alternative.
+Figure 4 compares the proportion of results that would be flagged as abnormal by the current, 0-1 year reference interval compared to the indirectly estimated neonatal alternative.
 Six (0.16%) results below the current RI were counted as “normal” for simplicity.

 For PT, the current RI flags 73% of results as abnormal for both preterm and term neonates.
 The gestational age-specific indirect RIs (GA IRIs) would flag 17% for preterm, and 13% for term neonates.
 For INR (not adjusted by a neonate-specific mean PT), the current RI flags 61% of results for preterm and 54% for term neonates.
 In contrast, the GA IRIs would flag 16% for preterm and 12% for term neonates.
 For aPTT, the current RI flags 31% of results for preterm and 22% for term neonates, while the GA IRIs would flag 11% for preterm and 9% for term neonates.